 Students who have been admitted to a program of study at EMCC are required to take this Accuplacer placement assessment.
-To register to take the assessment, scroll to the bottom of this page.
+Click Here to register to take the assessment

 Accuplacer Placement Assessment, Advising, and Class Scheduling

 To ensure your academic success, EMCC uses the Accuplacer placement assessment to gather information about your academic skills in English and mathematics.
 The results of the assessment, used in conjunction with your academic background, goals, and interests will determine the courses you take during your first semester at EMCC.

 Unless noted otherwise on your acceptance newsletter, you must attend a placement assessment, advising and class scheduling session.
 (If you have transfer credit or appropriate SAT scores, you may be exempt from taking the placement assessment or certain sections of it.)
 You should be prepared to spend up to three hours to complete this very important step in the enrollment process.
 Because class schedules are prepared on a first-come, first-served basis, students who complete this assessment early will have more choices and better scheduling options.

 Based on the results of this assessment, you may be required to successfully complete math and/or English courses that are not part of your program curriculum.
 As a result, you may be required to extend your program to better prepare for your pro-specific courses.
 This means that enrollment in your program-specific/technology courses may be delayed by one year.
 Questions or concerns regarding this policy should be directed to the Admissions Office.

 If you have a documented disability which requires accommodation, and you are completing your placement testing at EMCC, you must fill out an Accuplacer Accommodation Request Form and submit it to Liz Saucier, Coordinator of Disability Services and submit the form before the date of your placement assessment and advising session in order for us to make appropriate accommodations.